 Guest Post by Warren Berger

 With that in mind, I thought it might be interesting and worthwhile to try to designate a specific time of year to promote and encourage questioning.
-Of course, anytime is a good time for asking questions, but now there’s an especially good time: the week of March 11 to 17, otherwise known as “Question Week 2018.”
+Of course, anytime is a good time for asking questions, but now there’s an especially good time: the week of March 13 to 19

 Here’s how Question Week is designed to work: During this time period, participating companies, organizations, schools, or families across the US are invited to conduct questioning exercises or activities with colleagues, students, friends, family.
 The results of those activities are then shared on social media, so we can all see the kinds of questions people are asking around the country or even the world (yes, we expect to have participants from far-off places).